 Until now, geo arbitrage sounds like a fantastic idea to take advantage of locations with different living costs.
 If international geoarbitrage is too extreme, you can relocate domestically or within the same country.

 However, maximizing financial gain is not the only goal during retirement.

 - Transportation Costs

-Now that you know the pros and cons of geoarbitrage you can use a geoarbitrage calculator to find out if it’s worth it for you.
+Now that you know the pros and cons of geoarbitrage, you can use a geoarbitrage calculator to determine if it’s worth it.

 Best Geoarbitrage Calculator: